 A unique feature of the MA Human Resource Management and Development is the way in which students begin the course by being immersed into the full spectrum of HR knowledge and skills (in our innovative module “Principles of People Management and Development” before then moving into three core modules providing the essentials for HR professional knowledge (including the core module on people-related Metrics, Analytics and Data for insight driven and informed practice).
 This is supplemented by four (term-long) specialist modules with which to refine your area of expertise within the HR field.
-All students will attend a residential weekend, all of which embed an understanding of how you can apply theory to practice.
+All students will attend an interactive two-day weekend event or an extended virtual workshop designed to achieve the same learning goals, all of which embed an understanding of how you can apply theory to practice.

 The core modules in the course provide a platform for you to acquire knowledge, develop critical thinking and apply theory to practice.
 You will learn threshold concepts and models, develop people management and development skills, understand the principles of professional and ethical practice, and explore tools for influencing others.

 During the final stage of your course, you will be required to undertake an Applied Dissertation project on an HR topic of interest to you, which will be guided by an academic supervisor from the Department.

 This module aims to encourage you to develop a strong sense of self-awareness of your strengths and weaknesses as a manager and/or colleague.
 It seeks to develop your professional practice and its application in ways which ensure successful people management, development practice and effective leadership.